ylatif/ylatif.github.io/index.md

 ## About me

 I am a senior researcher at the Australian Institute for Machine Learning ([AIML](https://www.adelaide.edu.au/aiml/)) at the University of Adelaide where I am a part of the [Sentient Satellites Lab](https://cs.adelaide.edu.au/~ssl/).
+Previously, I was associated with the Australian Centre for Robotic Vision ([ACRV](https://roboticvision.org/)).

- Previously, I was associate with the Australian Centre for Robotic Vision ([ACRV](https://roboticvision.org/)).
+The full list of publications can be found in the [publication](/publications) section.

-I am intersted in robots and space.
+## Recent

-The full list of publications I have been involved in can be found in the [publication](/publications) section.
+Check out our [lastest work](/ultrafinestabilisation/) that enables payload on-boards satellites to main highly accurate pointing by tracking stars!

 ## Best Paper awards